awsdocs/amazon-sumerian-user-guide/doc-source/entities-timeline.md

 To open the timeline editor, choose **Toggle timeline** in the timeline component, or choose **Timeline** from the tools menu\.

-To add entities to the timline, drag them from the entities panel onto the timeline editor\.
+To add entities to the timeline, drag them from the entities panel onto the timeline editor\.
 Each *channel* in the editor controls one property of the transform, such as the X translation, or the Z scale\.
 Click on the clock icon next to a property to enable the channel and add the first keyframe\.

 Add more keyframes to a channel by choosing a time and changing the property's value\.
 During playback, the entity will animate between the transform values at each keyframe\.
 By default, changing a property's value automatically creates a keyframe\.
 You can disable this by clicking on the key icon next to the **Drop entity here** field\.